licheez/ngAlpha/a15/projects/alpha-com/README.md

 ### format

 Formats the date using the specified format.
-If no format is provided, the default format is 'DD/MM/YYYY'.

 **Parameters:**

 `format` (string, Optional): The format to use for formatting the date.
-If not provided, 'DD/MM/YYYY' is used as the default.
+There are 4 supported formats : YMD, DMY, MDY and DM

+`sep` (string, Optional): The separator to use.
+It can be 'Slash' or 'Dash'.

 **Returns:**